JuanLiz/sigau-tileserver/README.md

 | `localities.mbtiles` | Bogotá locality polygons | 0–18 |

 > [!IMPORTANT]
 > The tileserver exposes properties and attributes exactly as provided by the original sources.
-No additional modifications are made to the data's attributes; for full details on attributes, schemas, and licenses, consult the data sources listed in the "Data Sources" section.
+No additional modifications are made to the data's attributes; for full details on attributes, schemas, and licenses, consult the data sources listed in the [Data Sources](https://github.com/JuanLiz/sigau-tileserver?tab=readme-ov-file#data-sources) section.

 ## Quick Start